-Benefitting from the teaching practices of RISD faculty, students taking part in the six-credit program learn models of teaching that aid them in creating a personal teaching philosophy.
+Benefitting from the teaching practices of RISD faculty, in the six-credit program you learn models of teaching that aid you in creating a personal teaching philosophy.
 Along the way you gain important skills for your development as future faculty in art and design and related disciplines.

-For grad students interested in higher education teaching, the certificate endorses their classroom skills and provides a meaningful edge in the academic job market.
-In addition, students who serve as instructors or co-instructors of a Wintersession course earn official certification of their teaching experience at RISD.
+For grad students interested in higher education teaching, the certificate endorses your classroom skills and provides a meaningful edge in the academic job market.
+In addition, those who serve as instructors or co-instructors of a Wintersession course earn official certification of your teaching experience at RISD.

 To earn the CTAD without teaching during Wintersession, students take the following required courses offered by the TLAD department, in the following sequence: